It was announced on Friday night in Cuba that he had died. He was aged 90.

 The Sinn Fein leader gave an address at the weekend at the “international wall” in the lower Falls area of west Belfast (which is home to many murals celebrating republicanism’s overseas links), close to an image of Bobby Sands.

-In a statement Mr Adams said he was “condolences and solidarity to President Raul Castro, to Fidel Castro’s family and the Cuban people on the sad news of his death”.
+In a statement Mr Adams said he was “extending his condolence with Fidel Castro’s family and the Cuban people following the death of Fidel Castro”.

-Flanked by a Cuban flag and Irish flag, Mr Adams addressed the crowd on Saturday first in Irish, then in English.
+Flanked by a Cuban flag and Irish flag, Mr Adams addressed the crowd first in Irish, then in English.

 He said he had personally met Castro a number of times in 2001, including a six-hour meeting with him.

 He described him as “very affable, very [open and] good humoured”, adding that his revolution to overthrow right-wing US-backed dictator Fulgencio Batista in the late 1950s had “led the people of Cuba to freedom”.

 He said that there were “criticisms of the system in Cuba”.